 Like yesterday, I wanted to share a brief fact on Family Homelessness.
 Again, according to The National Center on Family Homelessness, 34% of the total homeless population consists of families trying to stay together.
 Makes me thankful for what I have.

-2 Responses to “Peppermint Brownie Triffles – Ride for Family Homelessness Day 3”
+2 Replies to “Peppermint Brownie Triffles – Ride for Family Homelessness Day 3”